jonatas/postgresql-performance-for-rubyists/README.md

 ### TimescaleDB Issues

+In case you get locked while inserting data into a hypertable, you can use the following code to insert data in batches by hour.

 ```ruby
 # Issue: Slow inserts with many chunks
 # Solution: Use bulk inserts with appropriate time batching